weygoldt/chirpdetector/docs/contributing.md

 as github issues.
 Until them, if you fixed something, please check it off on this list before opening a pull request.

+- [ ] Move the waveform preprocessing stuff into a nn.module as suggested by the torchaudio docs here: https://pytorch.org/audio/main/transforms.html
-- [ ] Give each chirp in df its own ID
+- [x] Give each chirp in df its own ID
-- [ ] Give each spectrogram snippet its own ID
+- [x] Give each spectrogram snippet its own ID
-- [ ] Save spectrogram snippet ID and chirp IDs
+- [x] Save spectrogram snippet ID and chirp IDs
 - [ ] Write data dumping for main loop
-- [ ] Write an assingment benchmarking
+- [x] Write an assingment benchmarking
 - [ ] Write an assignmen GUI to create a ground truth
 - [ ] Find out why current assignment algo is failing at raw = raw1 - raw2
 - [ ] Try a random forest classifier on PCAed envelope extractions to assign chirps
-- [ ] Try a small NN, might work better than the random forest in this case
+- [x] Try a small NN, might work better than the random forest in this case
 - [ ] Finish a script to analyze the Json dumps from the training loop
 - [ ] Update all the docstrings after refactoring.
 - [ ] Move hardcoded params from assignment algo into config.toml